sruckstar/gta5-all-mp-vehicles-in-sp/README.md

 It is mandatory to specify the vehicle class, you can choose from `boats`, `commercial`, `compacts`, `coupes`, `cycles`, `emergency`, `helicopters`, `industrial`, `karting`, `motorcycles`, `muscle`, `openwheel`, `offroad`, `planes`, `sedans`, `service`, `sports`, `sportsclassics`, `super`, `suvs`, `vans`.

-If the author did not specify which class the add-on vehicle belongs to, choose the class that seems most appropriate to you.
+If the author did not specify the add-on vehicle's class, choose the class that seems most appropriate to you.
-This setting does not affect the performance of the car.
-It is necessary for the correct spawning of cars in specific locations.
+This setting does not affect the car's performance but is necessary for the correct spawning of cars in specific locations.

 # Adding cars to the blacklist
 Starting with version 2.0.0 you can add cars to the blacklist.
 In this case, they will not appear in parking lots and traffic.
 You will still be able to get these cars with a trainer or other mods.